 |Melbourne Business School, The University of Melbourne, Australia||37||EMBA||18 months|

-Executive MBA for Working Professionals: India
+Executive MBA for Working Professionals in India

 Some of the top MBA colleges in India offer an executive MBA.
 Tabulated below are the various executive programs offered in India for candidates looking for an MBA for working professionals.